An Amazing Ride: Study Offers Dengue Treatment Hope - UrduPoint

 'An Amazing Ride': Study Offers Dengue Treatment Hope

-Tests in cell cultures and mice found that a newly identified compound can effectively disarm the virus, stopping it from replicating and preventing disease, according to a study published Wednesday in the journal Nature.
+Tests in cell cultures and mice found that a newly identified compound can effectively disarm dengue, stopping it from replicating and preventing disease, according to a study published Wednesday in the journal Nature.

 And it appears to be effective whether taken protectively before infection or as a treatment after the virus is contracted.